EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 <br>

-#### <u>Parallelizable Atoms</u>
+#### Parallelizable Atoms

-This concept of “parallelizable atoms” is very important to grasp so I pulled it into it’s own sub-section.
+This concept of “parallelizable atoms” is very important to grasp, so I pulled it into its own sub-section.

-**Two atoms can be said to be parallelizable if you can show them both happening together.**

-Let’s simplify things a bit: I want you to imagine a person alone, in an empty room.
+**Two atoms can be said to be parallelizable if you can show them both happening together.** Let’s simplify things a bit.
+I want you to imagine a person alone, in an empty room.
 The two atoms "the person smiles" and "the person opens the door" can be shown together.
-It is physically possible to draw the person opening the door while smiling.
+They're parallelizable because it is physically possible to draw the person opening the door while smiling.

 However the atoms "the person opens the door" and "the person closes the door" are not parallelizable.
 No matter how hard you try, it’s pretty much impossible to show both the opening and closing of a door in one drawing, at least in a readable way.